TG908/BasicBlog/Content/about/index.md

 title: About
 ---

-I am Tim.
+I'm Tim.
 I study computer science at the Department of Informatics at the Technical University of Munich.
 At the moment I am working on a practical comparison of full linear equalities vs. two-variable linear equalities as invariants in llvm IR for my bachelors thesis.
 My main interests are compilers, programming languages and software engineering.
 I currently work as an iOS software engineer at Freeletics.

 ## Contact